Study Abroad Riga Review Winter

 Winter Break in Riga: Reflections on Personal Growth

-Over two weeks in early January, SRAS students experience Orthodox Christmas, practice their Russian in an environment that immerses them in both Russian and Latvian history and culture.
+Over two weeks in early January, SRAS students experience Orthodox Christmas, and practice their Russian in an environment that immerses them in both Russian and Latvian history and culture.
 The Winter Break in Riga program offers a unique opportunity to explore the vibrant European capital of Riga while meaningfully engaging with locals and building intercultural skills.
 Read below the experiences of real students who have attended this short but transformative study abroad program!

 Isabella Moore, 2025